Chapter 1 Intro to R and RStudio

 1.7 Where to get help

-While it’s often tempting to contact your TA or Professor at the first sign of trouble, it’s better to try and resolve your issues on your own.
-Given the popularity of R, if you’ve run into an issue, someone else has too and they’ve complained about it and someone else has almost certainly solved it!
+Given the popularity of R if you’ve run into an issue it’s very likely that someone else has too and they’ve complained about it and someone else has almost certainly solved it!
 An often unappreciated aspect of coding/data science is knowing how to get help, how to search for it, and how to translate someone’s solutions to your unique situation.

 Places to get help include: